Wike/Atiku feud: Learn from PDP founding fathers, Bode George tells Lamido, elders

 FORMER Deputy National Chairman of the Peoples Democratic Party, PDP, Chief Olabode George, yesterday, advised former Governor of Jigawa State, Alhaji Sule Lamido, and other elders of the party to learn from the pacifist nature of founding fathers of the party saying “a divided house is a defeated house.”

-George was reacting to statements credited to Lamido for berating Governor Nyesom Wike of Rivers State over his (Wike’s) attitude towards the presidential candidate of the party for the February 25, 2023 election, Alhaji Atiku Abubakar.
+George was reacting to statements credited to Lamido where he berated Governor Nyesom Wike of Rivers State over his (Wike’s) attitude towards the presidential candidate of the party for the February 25, 2023 election, Alhaji Atiku Abubakar.

 Lamido, also a former Foreign Affairs Minister, described Wike as ‘an emperor’ who wants things done his way every time.